 – Bill of Lading (BOL)—The BOL is standard paperwork that provides the customer, carrier, and driver with all the important information related to shipping costs and transport information.
 All parties in the shipping process should have a copy of the BOL.

 – Limited liability coverage—This is coverage offered by the carrier for all shipments, but it may not fully cover the value of the shipment.

-- Freight insurance—Third-party freight insurance can be purchased by the shipper before the freight is shipped for additional coverage that is not provided by the carrier.
+– Freight insurance—The shipper can purchase third-party freight insurance before the freight is shipped for additional coverage that is not provided by the carrier.

 What Is Considered Damage?

-Damage can either be visible damage found on delivery or concealed damage found after delivery is completed.
+Damage can either be visible damage found at the time of the delivery or concealed damage found after delivery is completed and the driver has left.
 In order to prove carrier liability for any damages or loss, it’s vitally important that the consignee or person receiving the shipment thoroughly checks the package and the cargo before signing for the shipment.
-The consignee must also make notes on the proof of delivery or delivery receipt paperwork of all damages found, including damage to the packaging and to the cargo itself.
-If the consignee signs the paperwork without checking for or noting damages, then the carrier can deny any claims filed later.
+The consignee must also make notes on the proof of delivery, or delivery receipt of all damages found, including damage to the packaging and to the cargo itself.
+If the consignee signs the paperwork without checking for or noting damages.
+The carrier can deny any claims filed later.

 Tips for Finding Visible Damage

-- Inspect your shipment—always.
+–Inspect your shipment—always.
 Is the shrink-wrap intact or damaged?
-Does the box or pallet appear crushed, torn or have water damage?
+Does the box or pallet appear crushed, torn, or have water damage?
 If it all looks good, that’s great.
-However, if you see damage, you must make note on the Bill of Lading (BOL) and delivery receipt.
+However, if you see damage, you must make a note on the Bill of Lading (BOL) and delivery receipt.

-- If possible, open all containers while the driver is at your facility and write down everything you find on the BOL and delivery receipt.
+–If possible, open all containers while the driver is at your facility and write down everything you find on the delivery receipt.